niklasnson/TEN10-2017/TDDD12/kapitel1.md

 ###### Immediate Update

 In these techniques, when a transaction issues an update command, the database on disk can be updated _immediately_, without any need to wait for the transaction to reach its commit point.
 Notice that is is _not a requierment_ that every update be applied immediatly to disk; it is just possible that some updates are applied to disk _before the tranaction commits_

+### Database Technology
+## Database Recovery

+#### Types of Failures

+Database nay become unavailable for use due to:

+  * Transaction failures
+    + e.g., incorrect input, deadlock, incorrect synchronization
+    + Result: tranaction abort
+  * System failures
+    + e.g., application error, operating system fault
+  * Media failures
+    + e.g., RAM failure, disk head crash, power disruption

+#### Situations after System Failure

+  * DBMS is halted abruptly
+  * Processing of in-progress SQL commands halted abruptly
+  * Connections to application programs (client) are broken
+  * States of executing programs unkown
+  * Contents of memory buffers are lost
+  * Database files are _not_ damaged

+#### Purpose of Database Recovery

+  * Bring the database into the most recent consistent state that existed prior to a failure
+  * Atomicity and Durability of the ACID properties
+    + Abort (and restart) TA:s activate at time of failure
+    + Ensure changes made by committed TAs are not lost
+  * Complication due to database execution model:
+    + Data items packed into I/O blocks (pages)
+    + At time of write updated data first stored in main memory buffer
+    + Actually written to disk some time later

+#### Logging

+  * Append-only file
+    + Keep track of all operations of all transactions
+    + In the order in which operations occurred
+  * Stored on disk
+    + Presistent except for disk catastropic failures
+    + Periodically backed up (to guard against disk and catastropic failures)
+  * Log buffer
+    + Holds log records being appended in main memory
+    + Occasionally whole buffer appended to end of log file on disk (flush)